- Force Refresh

 - Linux: F5

 Each time you access a web page, your web browser stores a temporary copy of the files needed to display the web page to you.
 Those temporary files are called the browser cache.
 If your cache is not updating properly or if it’s stuck, you could be viewing an older version of some of the supporting files that run WordPress.com.
+If you clear the cache, this will force your browser to fetch all of the files for a website again, so you will see the most recent version of the page.

 Note: It is also possible for your Internet Service Provider to create a cache at the network level.
 This means that instead of viewing the WordPress.com web servers for some files, the ISP has created a cache to store files on their network to try to reduce bandwidth costs and also to make loading some web pages faster.
 If a network-side cache is causing you trouble, you most likely just need to wait for it to clear out on its own.